openedx/edx-platform/docs/en_us/course_authors/source/building_course/course_rerun.rst

 When you create a course by re-running another course, you should carefully review the settings and content of the new course.
 To assure a quality experience for students, be sure to test the course thoroughly before the course start date.
-See :ref:`Testing Your Course` and :ref:`Beta_Testing`.
+See :ref:`Testing Your Course Content` and :ref:`Beta_Testing`.

 At a minimum, you will need to make these changes to prepare the new course for